Harajuku Girls: Jennifer Kita

 Jennifer Kita (stage name "Angel/Lil Angel"), is a Japanese-American from Torrance, California.
 After graduating from South High School, Jennifer moved to San Diego and studied hip-hop at Mesa College.
 She later joined the dance troupe Culture Shock San Diego, where she performed for two years, then joined the hip hop entertainment company Urban FX, where she danced for a year.

-Jenny’s big break came when she appeared in Britney Spears’ Pepsi ad campaign ‘The Joy of Pepsi’ in 2001 which was broadcast on television during commercial break at the Academy Awards.
+Jenny's big break came when she appeared in Britney Spears’ Pepsi ad campaign ‘The Joy of Pepsi’ in 2001 which was broadcast on television during commercial break at the Academy Awards.

-After her stint with Gwen Stefani, Jenny went on to tour with Madonna on the Sticky & Sweet Tour from 2008–2009 and performed with various artists such as Snoop Dogg, Ricky Martin, Psy and Shakira.
+After her stint with Gwen Stefani, Jenny went on to tour with Madonna on the Sticky & Sweet Tour from 2008 to 2009 and performed with various artists such as Snoop Dogg, Ricky Martin, Psy and Shakira.

 Rino Nakasone

 Rino Nakasone (stage name "Music"), born on June 11, 1979, grew up in Okinawa.
 She became interested in dance after watching music videos by Michael Jackson and Janet Jackson and mimicking their moves.
 At the age of nineteen she went to Los Angeles to study dance.
 She later taught dance at a performing arts centers, and joined an all-female dance group "Beat Freaks", which competed and was runner-up in America's Best Dance Crew.
 She most recently appeared in the new dance multimedia production "Siren Assassins" as Queen Jade.
 She was formerly married to Lee-J Razalan, the manager of Beat Freaks and a fellow dancer.
 She is the choreographer for famous Korean boy band Shinee with their debut song, "Noona is so Pretty/Replay" and various others including "Love Like Oxygen", "Juliette", "Lucifer", and "Hello" as well as choreographing Girls' Generation's "Genie", "Oh!" and "Hoot", Super Junior's "No Other", f(x)'s "Chu~♥", "NU ABO", "Gangsta Boy" and "Hot Summer", and BoA's "Dangerous" and "Copy & Paste".